 Post Production – Computers & Hard Drives

-Because of this, I refuse to invest anytime learning Apple software and I recommend you do the same.
+Because of this, I refuse to invest any time learning Apple software, and I recommend you do the same.

-I’ve been doing these guides for a while for other cameras and a common problem that happens to people is they can’t play back the footage they capture.
+I’ve been doing these guides for a while for other cameras, and a common problem that happens to people is that they can’t play back the footage they capture.
 It’s usually because of one of two things.
 1. Their computer isn’t good enough.
 2. They don’t have a fast enough hard drive.
 It’s usually #2.

 You can sometimes get around this by using Proxies for 4k Video Editing in Premiere.

-So what kind of hardware do you need for 4k video editing?
+So, what kind of hardware do you need for 4k video editing?

 Computers and GFX Cards

-You really need to be set up to take advantage of Adobe’s Mercury Playback Engine, or Open CL.
+You really need to be set up to take advantage of Adobe’s Mercury Playback Engine or Open CL.
 It’s the only way.

-From what I understand, you likely won’t see any benefit having more than 4GB of video memory when only editing 4k video.
+From what I understand, you likely won’t see any benefit in having more than 4GB of video memory when only editing 4k video.

 Hard Drives